Celine (brand): Phoebe Philo, 2008–2018

 On September 4, 2008, the fashion portal Women's Wear Daily announced that Bernard Arnault, president of LVMH, had appointed Phoebe Philo as the new creative director of Céline.
 Philo's tenure at Céline began in October 2008.
 She presented her first ready-to-wear collection for Spring/Summer 2010 at Paris Fashion Week.
 Pierre-Yves Roussel, chief executive officer of LVMH’s fashion division, said that recruiting Philo was allowing her to express her vision.
-In 2009, Vogue Magazine defined her style as the “cool minimal trend”.
+In 2009, Vogue defined her style as the “cool minimal trend”.

 In 2010, Philo received the Designer of the Year award from British Fashion Council.
 In 2011, she was awarded International Designer of the Year by the Council of Fashion Designers of America.
 Both prizes were awarded for her work at Céline.
 In December 2017, Philo announced her departure from Céline after finishing the Fall 2018 collection, which was presented in March of that same year.

 Hedi Slimane, 2018–2024

 On January 21, 2018, LVMH announced the appointment of Hedi Slimane as "artistic, creative and image director" in February.
-He directed all Céline collections, extending the brand's offering with the launch of men’s fashion, couture, and fragrances.
+He directed all Céline collections, extending the brand's offering with the launch of men's fashion, couture, and fragrances.

-Slimane’s Céline studio was based in Los Angeles, with a prototype studio and an atelier in Paris.
-In September 2018, Slimane presented an updated Celine logo on the brand's Instagram account.
+Slimane's Céline studio was based in Los Angeles, with a prototype studio and an atelier in Paris.
+In September 2018, Slimane presented an updated Celine logo for the house.
 He created his retail flagship concept stores in Paris, Tokyo, Shanghai, Beverly Hills, Madrid, Milan and London.
 Slimane replaced the brand's traditional style with his signature "driven by youth culture, indie rock and sulking adolescence".
-Slimane exited the brand in October of 2024.
+Models included Noen Eubanks.
+Slimane exited the brand in October 2024.

 Michael Rider, 2025–present

-On October 2, 2024, LVMH announced the appointment of Michael Rider as the new creative director of Celine, set to join in early 2025.
-He will direct all Celine collections, ranging from leather goods to couture.
-Previously, Rider was the creative director for Ralph Lauren Polo from 2018 to May 2024.
+On October 2, 2024, Michael Rider was announced as the new creative director of Celine.
+Rider officially joined the company in early 2025.
+He is in charge of all Celine collections, ranging from leather goods to couture.
+Previously, Rider was the creative director for Ralph Lauren from 2018 to May 2024 and a senior designer for Balenciaga.
 He also worked as a design director at Celine during Phoebe Philo's tenure.